On Sampling with Approximate Transport Maps: Synthetic case studies

 \section{Synthetic case studies}

 \isalgs, \reparamalgs~and \propalgs~build on well-studied Monte Carlo scheme with known strengths and weaknesses (see \cite{rubinstein_simulation_2017} for a textbook).
-Most of their limitations would be lifted if an exact transport between the base distribution and the target were available.
+Most of their limitations would be lifted if an exact transport between the base distribution and the target were available, as sampling from the flow would directly amounts to sampling from the target distribution.
 However, learned maps are imperfect, which leaves open a number of questions about the expected performance of NF-enhanced samplers: Which of the methods is most sensitive to the quality of the transport approximation?
 How do they work on challenging multimodal destinations?
 And how do they scale with dimension?
 In this Section, we present systematic synthetic case studies answering the questions above.

 In all of our experiments, we selected the samplers' hyperparameters by optimizing case-specific performance metrics.
 The length of chains was chosen to be twice the number of steps required to satisfy the $\hat{ R}$ diagnosis \cite {Gelman1992} at the 1.1-threshold for the fastest converging algorithm.
 We used MALA as local sampler as it is suited for the log-concave distributions considered, faster and easier to tune than HMC.
 Evaluation metrics are fully descibed in App. \ref{app:sliced_metrics}.